microsoft/language-server-protocol/specification.md

 	uri: string;

 	/**
 	 * The name of the workspace folder.
-Defaults to the
+Used to refer to this
-	 * uri's basename.
+	 * workspace folder in the user interface.
 	 */
 	name: string;
 }